michael-s-marshall/global_accounts/09_longitudinal_clustering_markdown.md

 financialisation actually differs in nature, and with consequences that are particularly acute for tenants.

-## Alternative approach - Longitudinal k-medoids clustering
+## Alternative approach - Longitudinal k-means clustering

 An alternative approach that utilises the strengths of the longitudinal regression, but is more congruent with the conceptualisation of